Nkosinathi-Bonga-James-Mncube/AWS_Practice/Automate_s3_bucket_download_setup_mysql/README.md

 <details>
 <summary>What is AWS CLI?</summary>
 <br>
-    - Command Line Interface (CLI) for interactiving with AWS resources
+    - Command Line Interface (CLI) for interacting with AWS resources

     - More info :
     https://aws.amazon.com/cli/